INTRODUCTION

 assessment of the quality of credit portfolio of a bank or a branch

-The credit risk grading system is vital
+The credit risk grading system is vital to take decisions both al the

-pre-sanctum stage as well
+pre-sanctum stage as well as post-sanction stage.

 pre-sanction stage, credit grading helps the sanctioning authority to decide

-to lend, what should be the loan price. what should be the
+whether to lend or not to lend, what should be the loan price. what should be the

-extent of exposure, what should be the
+extent of exposure, what should be the appropriate credit facility. what are

 the various facilities, what ;are the various facilities, what are the various